DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown.md

 It's okay to fail at half of these things.
 It's okay to only attempt a few.
 The only way to lose is by becoming too comfortable for too long.

-### Is it just learning forever?
+### *"Is it just learning forever?"*

 Yes.

-### What if I get tired of learning?
+### *"What if I get tired of learning?"*

 If you get tired of having one foot in the known and the other in the unknown, be kind to yourself.
 Take a little break.
 A little vacation, if you will.
 It's okay.
 Everyone needs a break sometimes and you deserve it.
-Put BOTH feet in chaos.
+Put **both** feet in the unknown.
 Go back to Phase 0.
-Switch to DVORAK, install Arch, fire up Emacs and do last year's Advent of Code in Rust with it after putting ChatGPT in the blocklist of your pi-hole.
+Switch to DVORAK, install Arch on your MacBook, fire up Emacs and do last year's Advent of Code in Rust with it after putting ChatGPT in the blocklist of your pi-hole.
 Embrace the suck.
+See how fast you can get to Phase 2 again with that setup.
 Do that before considering taking a vacation in the place of boredom.

 ## The Takeaways